 Skip to content

-5 Rules for effective stand-up meetings
+5 Rules for Effective Stand-up Meetings

 The daily stand-up meeting is one of the core events of an Agile project.
 During these meetings, daily updates are shared and obstacles are addressed, making this type of meeting essential for the project’s success.